npc203/Certificate-generator/README.md

  Just another excuse to learn flask better
 ## TODOs
-- Issue of having non-ascii letters messing up with file names (fix: use hashmaps OwO)
-- Totally didn't do any handling of errors.
 - Some sort of progress bar during list zipping.
-- Some sort of security feature (to prevent fakery OwO) ?
+- Add other fonts (Eg: Eutemia)
+- Add custom template interface
 - Better UI LoL
 - Should I remove the tmp files after making them?
+- Some sort of security feature (to prevent fakery OwO) ?

+## Bugs
+- Issue of having non-ascii letters messing up with file names. (fix: use hashmaps OwO)
+- Totally didn't do any handling of errors.
+- The Name area can only hold limited characters, so deal with names that are too big.

 ## Usage
 - Clone it, run it